karlsminton/karlsminton/README.md

 A few things that give a better idea of what I actually build:

 - **rooms**
-  An application demonstrating multiple WebRTC peer connections by streaming webcam feeds — exploring real-time shared state and interaction in the browser
+  An application demonstrating multiple WebRTC peer connections by streaming webcam feeds; exploring real-time shared state and interaction in the browser
   → https://github.com/karlsminton/rooms

 - **WebGPU**
-  Early experiments with GPU programming in the browser — learning rendering from the ground up
+  Early experiments with GPU programming in the browser; learning rendering from the ground up
   → https://github.com/karlsminton/WebGPU

 - **tar**
-  A low-level take on handling archive formats — focused on understanding the structure rather than abstracting it away
+  A low-level take on handling archive formats; focused on understanding the structure rather than abstracting it away
   → https://github.com/karlsminton/tar

 Most of my repos follow a similar pattern: build something from scratch, keep abstractions minimal, and see how far it can be pushed.